xcore/sc_ethernet/doc/ethernet/app_tutorial.rst

    :start-after: //::setup-filter
    :end-before: //::

-Note that this is only for designs that use the FULL configuration.
+Note that this is only for build configuration that uses the FULL configuration.
 If we are using the LITE configuration the filtering is done after the client recieves the packet later on.